Baron Münchhausen: Your reality, sir, is lies and balderdash, and I am delighted to say that I have no grasp of it whatsoever!

-The first example is Usopp, Sharpshooter of the Straw Hat Crew and known liar.
-Also, the first part of his name is homophone with the japanese word for "lie" and his long and distinctive nose may be a reference to Pinocchio.
+- Usopp is the Sharpshooter of the Straw Hat Crew who constantly makes up stories of daring adventures.
+The first part of his name is a homophone for the japanese word for "lie" and his long and distinctive nose may be a reference to Pinocchio.
 Weird enough, some of his (fantastic and false) stories have appeared to be true by coincidence.
 In fact, the fact that he is starting to live his stories is a bit of Running Gag among the fanbase.

-The second example is a subversion.
-His name is Montblanc Noland and appears in a children's book about a man who lied about having found a mountain of gold and being executed in turn.
-He was real, a great explorer, and nothing of what he said was a lie; a central theme to the Skypeia Arc is people endeavoring to prove he was telling the truth all along.
+- Montblanc Noland appears in a children's book about a man who lied about having found a mountain of gold and being executed in turn.
+He was real, a great explorer, and nothing of what he said was a lie; a central theme to the Skypiea Arc is people endeavoring to prove he was telling the truth all along.

-Ranma One Half has the minor anime-only character Toramasa Kobayashi, an old man with a tendency for such tall tales, making the good old days of Fūrinkan High School sounds like some Samurai movie.
+- Ranma ½ has the minor anime-only character Toramasa Kobayashi, an old man with a tendency for such tall tales, making the good old days of Fūrinkan High School sounds like some Samurai movie.
 Ranma is skeptical, but Tatewaki is enthused by the stories.

 J. Jonah Jameson: Lousy interns!
 You call this publishable work!?
 Back in my day we had to write this stuff out by hand, we had to go to the primary sources to get our stories!
 And we got them in on time!
 And we didn't have interns!

 - X-Men has Jubilee (Marvel Comics), who expected her experience to give her more clout when she was transferred to Generation X. It didn't take long for her new companions to grow tired of it and refuse to hear anything starting with the words "When I was with the X-Men..."